 BC Cancer Registry

 The BC Cancer Registry is a population-based registry that collects information on cancer diagnosis and mortality for the province of British Columbia.
 The BC Cancer Registry is under the stewardship of the BC Cancer Agency.
-More information is available here .
-Researchers seeking access to the BC Generations Project controlled data and linked BC Cancer Registry data can submit a co-request by emailing Cancer Surveillance & Outcomes in Population Oncology at email@example.com for application forms and information on terms and conditions of use.
+Researchers seeking access to the BC Generations Project controlled data and linked BC Cancer Registry data can submit a co-request to the BC Generations Project (see Step 3).
+Researchers are to follow the instructions for access request after creating a researcher account.

 Population Data BC